List of Brazil tornadoes: Climatology

 Tornadoes in this alley are comparable to Dixie Alley, with HP supercell tornadoes being more common, and the terrain is more undulating, with one exception in the Pampas.
 Furthermore, nocturnal tornadoes or outbreaks are more common, as was the case with the outbreak on the night of September 7, 2009, in the province of Misiones, Argentina, and southern Brazil.
-Tornadoes generally range from F0 to F2, but some violent and deadly tornadoes have occurred, such as an F5 in San Justo, Argentina, in 1973; an F5 in Encarnación, Paraguay, in 1926, with over 300 deaths; an F4 in Fray Marcos, department of Florida, Uruguay, in 1970; and several examples in Brazil.
+Tornadoes generally range from F0 to F2, but some violent and deadly tornadoes have occurred, such as an F5 in San Justo, Argentina, in 1973; an F5 in Encarnación, Paraguay, in 1926, with over 300 deaths; an F4 in Fray Marcos, department of Florida, Uruguay, in 1970.